 The following email was received a number of years back from Hans-Martin Riehle in Germany who has done considerable genealogical research on his ancestors and relatives of those ancestors who emigrated to the United States in the nineteenth century.
-Herr Riehle provides a number of interesting observations that are based on his investigations.
-Please note however that he acknowledges his comments are without firm statistical support and certainly Riehle.Net has not attempted to verify the statistical accuracy of these observations.
+Herr Riehle provides a number of interesting observations that are based on his investigations but please note there is no claim of statistical accuracy for these observations.